viswesh232/WeighFresh/README.md

 WeighFresh is a online grocery delivery app which mainly aims on the Freshness and Specific weight that costumer asked

 So i created a online user interface based on the problem.

+A small research on the people about how they feel on grocery delivery apps